 It’s a historical place that was build to honor the first Japanese immigrants who came to Hawaii.
 It’s a replica (just a little smaller) than the one at the United Nations World Heritage Site in Japan.

 If your family are avid fans of Hawaii Five-O, Magnum, P.I., or Lost, you will definitely recognize the Byodo-In Temple as they have prominently featured this beautiful landmark.
+Find the best prices here.

 It’s open to the public to walk around the gardens and see wild peacocks and Japanese koi fish.
 And there’s a reflecting pond, places to meditate, and even small waterfalls.